How Much Is Renters Insurance in 2024?

 Lemonade's renters insurance coverage amounts

-Still not sure what amount of coverage is right for you?
-Check out our easy guide to how much renters insurance I need?
+Still not sure what coverage amount is right for you?
+Check out our easy guide to figuring out how much renters insurance you need.

 How does Lemonade keep its rates affordable?